IreriVIkki/PitchesIP/README.md

 ## Languages And Framework Used

-Angular framework has been used in the development of this project and the languages used include
+Flask framework has been used in the development of this project and the languages used include

--   TypeScript - used for adding functionality to the app
+-   Python - used for adding functionality to the app

 -   Html Markup and has been used to write the markup